 Experts On Sweets

-Welcome to the second issue of “epda experts on …”.
+Welcome to the issue “epda experts on SWEETS”.

 A lot of epda members make their core business in the food market.
 That’s why we chose “SWEETS” to be the topic of our next issue of the “expert on” series.
 Our journey takes us across Europe with a slight detour to Asia: